ervandew/eclim/doc/content/cheatsheet.rst

 Android Commands
 -----------------

-.. _\:AndroidReload:

-- :AndroidReload - Reloads the Android SDK environment in the running eclimd/eclipse instance.
+- :ref:`:AndroidReload <:AndroidReload>` - Reloads the Android SDK environment in the running eclimd/eclipse instance.
 Useful if you've made changes to the SDK outside of eclipse (installed a new target platform, etc).

 Ant Commands